elemets/rosla-pipeline/rapid_overdose_classification/README.md

 ``python dataset.py cui_vec.pkl cui``

-This will output our final usable .pkl file to outcomes_squashed_cui.pkl
+This will output our final usable .pkl file to processed_data_cui.pkl

 This file will work for each embedding if you want to combine the embeddings to use just one file for all three then run this: